We will calculate the volatility of historic stock prices with Python library Pandas.

 Resulting in the following output.

-This is part of a 2-hour full video course in 8 parts about Technical Analysis with Python.
+This is part of the course of Master Technical Analysis with pandas.

 Would you like to get 12% in return of your investments?